 The full-time, Reynolda Campus program offers face-to-face courses on the Reynolda campus of Wake Forest University Monday through Friday.

-The Online Programs will offer courses to part-time, Online Campus students beginning in Fall 2012.
+The Online Programs offer courses to part-time Online Campus students.

 May I Take a Course or Two Before I Am Accepted?